voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ---

-Hope Therapeutic Garden, also lovingly known as Hope Garden, is a verdant sanctuary of healing, fellowship, and renewal deeply rooted in the heart of South-East Birmingham.
+Hope Therapeutic Garden, also lovingly known as Hope Garden, is a verdant sanctuary of healing, fellowship, and renewal deeply rooted in the heart of west london.
 Born in 2008 from a compassionate vision sparked by Mary Carroll, who after witnessing the struggles of destitute asylum seekers living nearby, sought to create a place where marginalized individuals—especially women suffering from social exclusion, poor mental health, and other challenges—could find rest, support, and community.

 Imagine a wild, uncared-for garden transformed by gentle hands into an inviting space where people of many backgrounds gather over tea and conversation, healing through connection and the nurturing power of nature.
 Mary saw growing and harvesting not only as practical acts but as profound healing practices—moments where people relax, share stories, and experience Christ’s love in action.